Voice of India: A Large-Scale Benchmark for Real-World Speech Recognition in India: The Voice of India Benchmark

 Collecting speech from such a geographically dispersed population introduced significant technical and logistical challenges.
 Contributors often used low end smartphones and unstable internet connections, particularly in low bandwidth rural environments, requiring the recording infrastructure to operate reliably under such conditions.
 To ensure recording quality, contributors first completed a screening task assessing language familiarity before being granted access to recording tasks.
 Approved participants were compensated for their contributions.
 All participants provided informed consent, and the data collection protocol was approved by the institute’s internal ethics committee.

 \textbf{Topic Design and Prompt Generation.} Eliciting spontaneous speech at scale is challenging, as contributors often produce short responses without structured guidance.
 To encourage natural, extended speech with diverse vocabulary, we curated a repository of conversational prompts spanning domains such as everyday life, personal experiences, travel, education, and social interactions.
-Each topic is presented as an open ended narrative cue followed by progressively revealed follow up questions that guide speakers toward richer descriptions and reflections.
+Each topic seeds a two-person conversation, with an open ended narrative cue and progressively revealed follow up questions that loosely guide the exchange toward richer descriptions and reflections rather than scripting it.

 To generate prompts across 15 languages, we used GPT 4.5 to produce candidate topics across domains such as finance, healthcare, agriculture, and digital services.
 All machine generated prompts were reviewed and refined by language experts to ensure linguistic naturalness and cultural relevance.
 The final repository contains over 1,000 topics per language, translated and localized to preserve cross language comparability while retaining region specific characteristics.